 If a student is to leave before the end of the school day, he/she will need to be checked out through the office.
 Only those people that are listed on the student's enrollment sheet will be allowed to take a child from school.
-Photo Identification will be required.
-A photo of an ID will not be accepted.
+Government issued photo identification will be required.